 Academic honesty is required in all work you submit to be graded.
 Except where the instructor specifies group work, you must solve all homework and programming assignments without the help of others.
 For example, you must not look at anyone else’s solutions (including program code) to your homework problems.
 However, you may discuss assignment specifications (not solutions) with others to be sure you understand what is required by the assignment.

-If your instructor permits using fragments of source code from outside sources, such as your textbook or on-line resources, you must properly cite the source.
+If your instructor permits using fragments of source code from outside sources, such as your textbook or online resources, you must properly cite the source.
 Not citing it constitutes plagiarism.
-Similarly, your group projects must list everyone who participated.
+Similarly, group projects must list everyone who participated.

 Falsifying program output or results is prohibited.

 Your instructor is free to override parts of this policy for particular assignments.
-To protect yourself: (1) Ask the instructor if you are not sure what is permissible.
-(2) Seek help from the instructor, TA or CAs, as you are always encouraged to do, rather than from other students.
-(3) Cite any questionable sources of help you may have received.
+To protect yourself: (1) Ask the instructor if you are not sure what is permissible; (2) Seek help from the instructor, TA, or CAs—as you are always encouraged to do—rather than from other students; and (3) Cite any questionable sources of help you may have received.